Meghan Markle apologises for being late as she joins Harry at Invictus Games

 Meghan Markle apologises for being late as she finally joins Harry at Invictus Games

-Meghan Markle addressed 1,600 competitors, friends and family at the event in Dusseldorf , Germany
+Duchess of Sussex addressed 1,600 competitors, friends and family at the event in Dusseldorf , Germany alongside husband Harry

 Prince Harry watches track and field finals at the Invictus Games